panzerdp/dmitripavlutin.com/content/posts/149-react-usereducer/index.md

 `const [state, dispatch] = useReducer(reducer, initialState)` accepts 2 argument: the reducer function and the initial state.
 Also the reducer returns an array of 2 items: the current state and the dispatch function.

 When you'd like to update the state, simply call `dispatch(action)` with the appropriate action object.
-The action object is then fowrared to `reducer()` function that updates the state.
+The action object is then forwarded to `reducer()` function that updates the state.
 If the state has been updated by the reducer, the component re-renders and `[state, ...] = useReducer(...)` hook returns the new state value.

 `useReducer()` fits great with relatively complex state update (requiring at least 2-3 different update actions).
 For simple state management, simply use `useState()`.